Introduces bill to put raises on ballot

 Serino’s bill, which is co-sponsored by Chris Jacobs, a Republican whose district includes parts of Buffalo, would require voter approval of pay raises recommended by the Legislature’s Compensation Committee.

-“With New York politicians poised to become the highest paid in the nation, New Yorkers themselves deserve a say in the process,” Serino said in a statement.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+“With New York politicians poised to become the highest paid in the nation, New Yorkers themselves deserve a say in the process,” Serino said in a statement.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.